 For this reason, one might say downhill longboarding is hardcore.
 It requires making a big commitment and overcoming one’s fears, since going down this fast on asphalt can be potentially deadly.

-In this post, we’ll take a look at key aspects of downhill longboarding, including mindset, techniques, gear, preparation, competition, and safety.
-My hope is that, after reading this, you’ll know what downhill really is, and whether or not it’s for you.
+In this post, we’ll take a look at key aspects of downhill longboarding, including mindset, techniques, gear, preparation, competition, safety, and downhill longboarding tips.
+My hope is that, after reading this, you’ll know what downhill really is and whether it’s for you, and have a better idea of how to downhill longboard.

 What is special about downhill longboarding?